Cow King's Leathers

 A set can be Normal or exceptional.
 Initially, Sets were composed of normal items which made sets useless at higher levels, where higher base gear was more common and useful.
 Blizzard added more sets that included exceptional and elite items when they released Lord of Destruction.
 This made them a much better choice late in the game, as opposed to the standard sets.
 There are also Class sets which refer to several item sales that can only be fully equipped by one class since one or two items in each set are class specific, and the set bonuses are themed for a single class.

 Each class in Diablo II has a set built explicitly for them.
+It also depends which of the builds you choose.
 Upon the completion of these sets, your character will get a golden light shining around them.
 This does not happen when using Trang-Oul’s Avatar.
 Here your character will transform into a Ghoul Lord.
 When using Natalya’s Odium, your Assassin will appear faded.
 These sets always include class-specific items, i.e., only the class the set is intended for can complete it.

 There are other sets also intended for only one class, but they do not award a unique graphical feature.